Quick Start#

 } // namespace tvm_ffi_example_cpu

-The class tvm::ffi::TensorView allows zero-copy interop with tensors from different ML frameworks:
+The class tvm::ffi::TensorView enables zero-copy interop with tensors from different ML frameworks:

 • NumPy, CuPy,